bj4rnee/DeformBot/README.md

 Additionally `§deform` alias `§d` causes the bot to use the attached image of the message containing the command (or the image replied to with a command).

 # Command arguments
-Arguments for the `§d` command can be used as followed:\
+Arguments for the `§d` command can be used as follows:\
 `§deform [option0][value] [option1][value] ...`
 | option | description               | value type | value range  |
 |:------:|---------------------------|:----------:|--------------|